ashakhatri007/CeptreDocs/pages/GetStarted/CeptreLanguage.md

 ```
 TODO: explain stage

-Declared inside this block are the *actions* available to the player (TODO: at that stage?).
+Declared inside this block are the *actions* available to the player (FIXME: at that stage?).
 For
 example:
 ```
 pickup_from_block